PRX/Porter/CONTRIBUTING.md

 The project includes a `Makefile` to centralize various commands used in development and operation.
 When new commands are required, be sure to add them to the `Makefile`, even if it calls out to something else, like `npm run-script`.

 Besides language runtimes, package managers, and command line programs, tooling should be written to assume that libraries are installed within the package, not globally available on the system.
-I.e, do not asusme the `eslint` or `prettier` are install globally.
+I.e, do not asusme the `eslint` or `prettier` are installed globally.

 ## Getting Started